sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 Keep reading: <a href = "/blog/ex-googler-guide-dev-tools">An ex-Googler’s guide to dev tools</a>
 </div>

-For example, [Limor Bergman](https://www.linkedin.com/in/limorbergman/), former Director of Engineering at Digital Ocean and current Director of Mentorship at PowerToFly, suggests having department heads give recurring presentations to new hires about how each department operates.
+For example, Limor suggests having department heads give recurring presentations to new hires about how each department operates.
 This was a tactic employed during her time at Digital Ocean.

 At Sourcegraph, the onboarding process includes a buddy system where we pair people who usually aren’t in the same department together.
-This helps managers gauge their fully-remote team dynamic and how it fits with the rest of the company.
+This helps managers gauge their fully remote team dynamic and how it fits with the rest of the company.

-## 7. Share high-level context

-High-level context in the software engineering org represents the hardest knowledge to transfer.
-It’s difficult to document because understanding the overall architecture means understanding how the pieces fit together and knowing what the core assumptions and tension points are.
-Even if you do a reasonable job with the documentation, chances are the high-level context will fall out of date because of the rapid pace of changes.
-However, it’s important to transfer such knowledge, including historical knowledge.
-Otherwise you can get into a position where no one is left on the team who feels confident making big changes.

-Having a source of truth that captures both code changes and high-level discussions about the motivation behind changes is important because it preserves the “why.”
-This information will be useful for new members of the team who may need to understand the context at some point down the road.

-“This exact scenario played out [once] for a new engineer, who loved context and understanding the history behind decisions,” recalls [Jean du Plessis](https://handbook.sourcegraph.com/team/#jean-du-plessis), a director of engineering at Sourcegraph.
-“We call these [Requests for Comments (RFCs)](https://handbook.sourcegraph.com/communication/rfcs) and put them together when we want to introduce any changes or make architectural decisions.
-This way we can refer to this document–which even predates my time–and [have the] context to these decisions.
-Even the people who worked on it at the time eventually forget about it.”

-Another trick Limor uses is to have new hires update the docs as they experience things for themselves.
-For example, she suggests putting new hires into an on-call rotation to get them oriented, since diagnosing and addressing outages will require them to understand the system end to end.
-During this on-call period, when the developer is not resolving an issue, they should be updating the docs based on the last thing they just resolved.

 ## 8. Customize your onboarding for each employee